clusterio/clusterio/README.md

     Make sure to note down the admin authentication token it provides at the end as you will need it later.

-3. If you chose to use local factorio directory for the Factorio installation then download the Windows 64-bit zip package from https://www.factorio.com/download and extract it to the `factorio` folder in your clusterio installation folder.
+3. If you chose to use local factorio directory for the Factorio installation, download the Windows 64-bit zip package from https://www.factorio.com/download and extract it to the `factorio` folder in your clusterio installation folder.

 ### MacOS Setup